Your cookie preferences

 You should always make contact with your seller first if you’re unhappy with a purchase.
 It’s important to keep all receipts for your purchases, just in case you need them as proof of purchase.

-If you do need to to go down the route of making a claim, your credit provider will ask if you have tried to obtain a refund, and also proof of purchase.
+If you do need to go down the route of making a claim, your credit provider will ask if you have tried to obtain a refund, and also for proof of purchase.

 Call your bank

-Make sure that you state on the form that you want to claim under Section 75 of the Consumer Credit Act.
+Make sure that you state that you want to claim under Section 75 of the Consumer Credit Act.

 Within your claim, provide as much information as possible.
 This can include receipts, images of the product, and proof of your interaction with the retailer.